-AMD's retail Radeon RX 5500 XT series of graphics cards are here, bringing additional options to the budget and mid-range graphics card market.
-I looked at the Radeon RX 5500 XT 4GB last week for the launch, and now it's time for a review of the 8GB card.
+AMD's retail Radeon RX 5500 XT series of graphics cards bring additional options to the budget and mid-range graphics card market.
+I looked at the Radeon RX 5500 XT 4GB at launch, but there are also the 8GB cards.
 Just how much does doubling down on VRAM do for performance?
 As you'd expect, it depends on the games and settings you're running.

 If you haven't read the 4GB model review, I suggest you start there.
+Back?
+Good.
 AMD's Navi / RDNA architecture hasn't changed, though Navi 14 does cut the potential number of compute units (CUs) from a maximum of 40 down to a maximum of 24—with the 5500 XT enabling 22 of the CUs.
-The two cards I'm reviewing look identical, which is expected as both are Sapphire Pulse models.
+The two cards I've reviewed look identical, which is expected as both are Sapphire Pulse models.
 The only difference is the VRAM and a $30 increase in price.

 There's little difference in features to speak of.
 Technically, Nvidia's GTX 1660 can enable ray tracing in games that support it.
 In practice, the 1660 isn't fast enough to make ray tracing worthwhile.
 There are other facets of performance—AMD GPUs often perform better in DirectX 12 games, Nvidia GPUs can do better in DX11 and other games—but overall the two sides are evenly matched in the mid-range and lower markets.